1922 South Londonderry by-election

 The 1922 South Londonderry by-election was held on 18 January 1922.
 The by-election was held due to the death of the incumbent UUP MP, Robert Chichester who had won a by-election the previous August.
-It was won unopposed by the UUP candidate Sir William Hacket Pain.
+It was won unopposed by the UUP candidate Sir William Pain.

-Hacket Pain retired at the general election in October 1922 when the constituency was merged with others into a larger Londonderry constituency.
+Pain retired at the general election in October 1922 when the constituency was merged with others into a larger Londonderry constituency.